There is a quote from the movie Coyote Ugly (2000) as follows:

 This is the song that I associate with Rooster’s Coffee House at Carleton and my first year of university.
-My girlfriend loved this song and played it ad infinitum on the jukebox as we wiled the hours away at Rooster’s playing euchre; drinking coffee; then drinking beer once the bar opened; playing pool; and generally wasting time and making friendships that would last a lifetime.
+My friend loved this song and played it ad infinitum on the jukebox as we wiled the hours away at Rooster’s playing euchre; drinking coffee; then drinking beer once the bar opened; playing pool; and generally wasting time and making friendships that would last a lifetime.
 This is the song in the background of the first year I ever felt truly accepted in my normal, everyday environment.
 The year I came into my own.
 When I hear this song, it’s loaded.
 In the same way Love Bites is.
 But in a good way.

 4. I Lost My Baby – Jean Leloup (1996)

 This is the song I will forever associate with the five weeks I spent, at 23, in the Saguenay.
 I applied for, and (obviously) got a French language bursary.
 So off I went to Chicoutimi to brush up on my French for five weeks that summer at l’Université de Québec à Chicoutimi.